 Managing your time

 Assessing coursework is likely what will take up most of your time as a TA.
 Knowing the course assignments, due dates, and weighting of assignments (all found in the course outline) will allow you to budget the time relative to the amount of grading you will have to do in your role.
-Ensure you monitor and track the amount of time you spend grading.
-Alert your instructor early if you anticipate you will need more hours or less work so that you are able to fulfill your work within the allotted hours outlined in your contract.
+Ensure you monitor and track the amount of time you spend grading and alert your instructor early if you anticipate you will need more hours or less work so that you are able to fulfill your work within the allotted hours outlined in your contract.

 Some tips to manage your hours include: